CloverHealth/temporal-sqlalchemy/README.rst

 **Temporal SQLAlchemy** uses a table per property, with an entity clock -- all state is written to the entity table as expected, but additionally recorded into series of history tables (per property) and clock entries (per entity).

-There are many other ways to add a time dimension to your data, but for now lets just focus on those three.
-Shadow history tables and :code:`date_created`/:code:`date_modified` are excellent choices if the changes to your data are low velocity.
-If you have no requirements around surfacing the history for specific features, or the expected changes happen infrequently, both should suffice.
-However, if you know your data changes a lot or you need to walk the history to build features (who was this assigned to before? when did it go from status a to status b?) you might want to consider using **Temporal SQLAlchemy**.